stasmurza/PokemonGame/Readme.md

 HOW TO RUN DOCKER CONTAINERS

 1 Check .netcoreapp5.0 platform is installed

 2 Check docker desktop is installed

-3 Open PowerShell in the PokemonGame directory and run next commands step by step: dotnet dev-certs https -ep .\devcert\aspnetcore.pfx -p password dotnet dev-certs https --trust docker compose build docker-compose up
+3 Open PowerShell in the PokemonGame directory and run next commands step by step:

+dotnet dev-certs https -ep .\devcert\aspnetcore.pfx -p password

+dotnet dev-certs https --trust

+docker compose build

+docker-compose up

 4 Open additional PowerShell instance and run next commands:

 Start-Process "https://localhost:8001/index.html"

 Start-Process "https://localhost:9001/index.html"

-Please note, if you would like to run under API under, you will need to specify URL for accessing Pokémon API in PokemonService\PokemonService.WebApi\appsettings.json, item PokemonApi
+Please note, if you would like to run APIs under IIS, you will need to specify URL for accessing Pokémon API in PokemonService\PokemonService.WebApi\appsettings.json, item PokemonApi